 After the whole cluster shutdown the daemon that was stopped last should be started first

---new-cluster.
+--new-cluster command line option.
 To make sure that the daemon is able to

-start as a reference point file
+start as a reference point the

-grastate.dat in cluster path
+grastate.dat file located at the cluster path

 should be updated with the value of